dotnet/docs/docs/core/testing/unit-testing-published-output.md

 ---
 title: Test published output with dotnet vstest
-description: Learn how to run tests on published output with the dotnet vstest command.
+description: Learn how to run tests on published libraries, instead of on source code, with the dotnet vstest command.
 author: kendrahavens
 ms.author: kehavens
 ms.date: 10/18/2017